 Just think of it as “Do this command as root”, or simply remember “Superuser Do”.

-Now just log out your root user and log in with your new user.
-You find the log out option in the upper right corner.
+Now just log out of your Kali user account and log in with your new user.
+You find the logout option in the upper right corner.